markgordon22/MAKE-YOUR-MARK/README.md

 * [The tutors at Code Institute](https://codeinstitute.net/) for their help and guidance.
 * [The people on Slack](https://app.slack.com/client/T0L30B202/C01AU4Y9KST/thread/C7JQY2RHC-1609505739.097300) to answering my queries.
 * [shutterstock](https://www.shutterstock.com/blog/black-background-design-for-websites) I quoted them on the benefit of using a black background with a white color.
+* (https://github.com/byIlsa/Aloy-from-outcast-to-heroine) was the readme template I followed that was given to us to aspire to.
 *  My mentor Rohit Sharma and our video calls for sharing his expertise and knowledge.

 **Important!** Site is purely for educational purposes.